Turao/Turao/interview-questions.md

 - Do you have dedicated QAs?
 Do you test your own changes?
 How do you approach acceptance/functional testing?
 - Do you have a process for handling technical debt?
 - How is documentation organized across the company?
 Is there a central place to find the necessary information?
 How do you avoid old/stale/deprecated information/documentation.
 - Do you have dedicated support and operations teams to handle issues first?
-Do you have an on-call policy?
+  - Do you have an on-call policy?
+Please describe your on-call policy if so.

 ## Onboarding & Learning